richardjdare/Atlasmaker/README.md

 AtlasMaker is a Photoshop script for generating texture atlases and tile grids.
 In other words, it takes a directory full of images and arranges them into a single, larger image.
 It's intended primarily for game development, but can also be used to create CSS sprites for the web.

 ## Features
-* Cross platform - tested in Photoshop CS3,CS4,CS5 on Windows and MacOSX.
+* Cross platform - tested in Photoshop CS3,CS4,CS5,CC on Windows and MacOS X.
 * Open Source
 * Several image sorting algorithms.
 Find the most efficient one for your textures.
 * Add a margin to each image.